particle-iot/app-notes/AN017-Tracker-CAN/README.md

 int idleRPM = 1600;
 ```

 These two parameters are cloud configuration parameters.
-You can't currently set them directly from the console, but you can set them using the cloud API or using curl.
-They can be set product-wide or per-device if the device is marked as a development device.
+They can be set product-wide or per-device if the device is marked as a development device, as described below.

 Not only are they cloud configurable, but the last value is stored in the flash file system, so the last known value can be retrieved before cloud connecting.
 If the configured value changed while offline, it will be updated automatically after cloud connecting.
 If the value is changed while online, it's updated immediately, no need to wait to reconnect.